virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Is a Family Court in Virginia?

 Family law matters are handled by the Circuit Courts in Virginia.
 These are general jurisdiction courts that handle a wide range of civil and criminal cases.
 There are 31 Circuit Courts all over the Commonwealth.
 Virginia also has Juvenile and Domestic Relations District Courts.
 These are trial courts with limited jurisdiction.
-There are 32 of these courts in the Commonwealth and they hear cases involving minors and families.
+There are 32 of these courts in the Commonwealth, and they hear cases involving minors and families.
 Their jurisdiction covers the following types of cases:

 • Juvenile delinquency